gericke98/exponential/readme.md

 - **Shameless Collective.** Co-founded a DTC fashion brand, scaled to €10k+/month.
 Automated all ops — from order processing to invoicing and logistics — with custom-built tools.
 - **Returns Portal.** Built a fully automated returns portal for Shameless, integrating Shopify, Correos (shipping), and Stripe.
 Processed 250+ returns/exchanges with highly positive user feedback.
 - **Tayliq.** Built an AI-native customer support app for Shopify brands.
 Currently validating with early users and in talks with a €90M+ fashion brand.
 - **Ring Size Detection App.** Computer vision tool to estimate ring sizes from hand photos.
-Built for a jewelry brand with €500k+ annual revenue (currently in validation).
+Built for a jewelry brand with €500k+ annual revenue (in progress).
 - **Taxi Dispatch AI System.** Voice-powered dispatch platform for a Radiotaxi company — includes a driver app, geolocation tracking, and AI call handling (in progress).

 </details>